Understanding Insurance Discounts

 So, how do you go about determining what the insurance company discount amount is for the services you received?
-Well, there are about as many terms used to describe the insurance company discount as there are insurance companies out there.
-Some of the more common terms are summarized as follows, many of which you will see on the Explanation of Benefits (EOB) you receive from your insurance company after medical services are received and benefits are paid on your behalf.
+There are about as many terms used to describe the insurance company discount as there are insurance companies out there.
+Some of the more common terms are summarized below as well as others you can see on the Explanation of Benefits (EOB) you receive from your insurance company.

 |Contractual Allowance||Contractual Adjustment||Provider Liability|

 If the discount is not clearly identified on the EOB, it can also be determined by subtracting the “allowed” amount from the “billed” amount.